pubkey/rxdb/docs-src/docs/rx-pipeline.md

 You can await the idleness of a pipeline with `await myRxPipeline.awaitIdle()`.
 This will await a promise that resolved when the pipeline has processed all documents and is not running anymore.

-### destroy()
+### close()

-`await myRxPipeline.destroy()` stops the pipeline so that is no longer doing stuff.
-This is automatically called when the RxCollection or RxDatabase of the pipeline is destroyed.
+`await myRxPipeline.close()` stops the pipeline so that is no longer doing stuff.
+This is automatically called when the RxCollection or RxDatabase of the pipeline is closed.

 ### remove()